Halloween Treat Bags

 Fill Those Bags!

 Now that you’ve made these adorable bat treat bags, you’re ready to fill them.
 You can fill them up with candies of all sorts, mini chocolates, pens, erasers, even coupons or vouchers for bigger treats.
-You can get as creative as you’d like with these.
+However, you can get as creative as you’d like with these.

 Once they’re filled, they’re ready to be passed out for your child’s class, your annual Halloween party, or to the neighbourhood kids!